 Plus, since they start with Costco rotisserie/roast chicken, they're incredibly quick and simple to make.

 Building BBQ Chicken Quesadillas

 "pizza style" or folded?

 Phil likes to build the quesadillas right in the skillet using 2 tortillas.
 He puts the bottom tortilla in the skillet.

 But last week, this approach ended in semi-disaster: a large portion of the filling ended up on the floor.
 D'oh!

 The filling goes onto the bottom half, and then I fold the rest of the tortilla over the top.

-Mix that with 1/4 tsp of coarse salt, 1/8 tsp of freshly ground black pepper, and 1/2 of your favorite BBQ sauce (ours is Sweet Baby Ray's; step 1 in the photo collage below).
+Mix that with ¼ teaspoon of coarse salt, ⅛ teaspoon of freshly ground black pepper, and ½ of your favorite BBQ sauce (ours is Sweet Baby Ray's; step 1 in the photo collage below).

 For the 2-tortilla approach

 Lightly rub one side of a large, burrito-sized tortilla with olive oil.